seetaresearch/dragon/docs/api/python/torch.rst

   : Compute the largest integer not greater than input.

   `from_numpy(...) <torch/from_numpy.html>`_
-  : Create a tensor from the given numpy array.
+  : Create a tensor converting from the given numpy array.

   `full(...) <torch/full.html>`_
   : Return a tensor filled with a scalar.

   `full_like(...) <torch/full_like.html>`_
   : Return a tensor filled with a scalar with size as input.

+  `gather(...) <torch/gather.html>`_
+  : Gather elements along the given dimension of index.

   `ge(...) <torch/ge.html>`_
   : Compute the element-wise greater-equal comparison.